 5 You have a wound that just won’t heal.
 Please do not ignore this one, and go to the hospital with an open gash that you noticed 3 weeks ago and tried to put a band-aid over.
 This one is more common in men.
 The woman (women) in your life will try to urge you to check it out.
 Please listen to her (them).

 6 You are incredibly grouchy.
 This is the one that I really can’t stand.
 You treat people like crap and you don’t even wonder why??
 Come on.
 I bet when somebody slaps the crap out of you for acting like an a#@h%$#, you’ll go see a therapist about your attitude and… ok, sorry.
 Let me focus.

 7 Speaking of focus, blurred vision.
 If all of a sudden you can’t see clearly, please find out why.
 This is NOT okay and if left unchecked, only gets worse.

 I find it necessary to touch on this subject because so many people ignore the symptoms, or perhaps they just don’t know.
-I came across the website blackfolkdont.com with a video called “black folk don’t go to the doctor” which inspired me to write this post.
+I came across the now defunct website blackfolkdont.com with a video called “black folk don’t go to the doctor” which inspired me to write this post.
 It made me think of all the patients I’ve seen that would never have been admitted had they done something sooner.

 Like I said, these are just a few symptoms/risk factors.
 Diabetes IS MANAGEABLE, through diet, exercise, medication, and knowledge.
 I hate to hear people say “oooh, he has diabetes real bad”.
 No. He manages his diabetes “real bad”.